An epicurean adventure to: Sri Lanka

 Cubed beef

-In the UK, we often go for what supermarkets label as 'diced beef' or 'beef stew meat'.
+In the UK, 'diced beef' or 'beef stew meat' works well.

 Flavourings